 Some families turn to alternative loans when the federal loans do not provide enough money or when they need more flexible payment options.

 Because most private loans cost more than the education loans offered by the federal government, and most have variable interest rates tied to your credit score, we recommend that families research the various private loans before electing to use this payment option.

-Washington College does not partner with any particular lenders.
-However, the Office of Student Aid staff would be happy to help answer questions you may have related to alternative/private loans.
+Washington College does not partner with any lenders.
+However, the Office of Student Financial Aid staff would be happy to answer questions you may have related to alternative/private loans.